amjerm/nocommit/README.md

 # nocommit

-A commandline utility to search for the word "nocommit" in git-staged files.
+A command line utility to search for the word "nocommit" in git-staged files.

 ## Features